LexxXell/base_template/README.md

 ## **Virtual environment variables**
+***Default values ​​specified***

+**Items marked with (*) should only be changed if you understand what you are doing.**

 ### Base variables

+Distributed for platform containers (Python, NodeJS)

+Use the user and user ID under which the application is launched.
+This is necessary for correct access to files on mounted volumes.

     USER_NAME=user1
     USER_ID=1001

+(*) You can specify the desired home directory in the container.

     HOME_DIR=/home/app

+Specify the necessary AlpineOS system dependencies separated by spaces.
+Will be used for all platforms.

     OS_DEPS=

 ### NGINX

+Select the desired version of NGINX (based on AlpineOS) at https://hub.docker.com

     NGINX_IMAGE_VERSION=1.19-alpine

+Specify comma-separated domain names for the web server.

     VIRTUAL_HOST=localhost, 127.0.0.1

+(*) You can specify the API port in the container.

     API_PORT=8000

 ### Python

+Select the desired version of Python (based on AlpineOS) at https://hub.docker.com

     PYTHON_IMAGE_VERSION=3.9.5-alpine

+(*) If PipENV is used, this variable enables --dev packages to be installed.

     PIPENV_DEV=false

+Specify the necessary AlpineOS system Python dependencies separated by spaces.

     PYTHON_OS_DEPS=postgresql-dev gcc python3-dev musl-dev

 ### NodeJS

+Select the desired version of NodeJS (based on AlpineOS) at https://hub.docker.com

     NODE_IMAGE_VERSION=17-alpine

+(*) NodeJS project start command.

     NODE_LAUNCH_COMMAND=yarn run dev

+Specify the necessary AlpineOS system NodeJS dependencies separated by spaces.

     NODE_OS_DEPS=

 ### PostgreSQL

+Select the desired version of PostgreSQL (based on AlpineOS) at https://hub.docker.com

     POSTGRES_IMAGE_VERSION=13-alpine

+(*) PostreSQL global settings.
+Will be used for all platforms.

     POSTGRES_PASSWORD=postgres
     POSTGRES_USER=postgres
     POSTGRES_HOST=postgres
     POSTGRES_DB=postgres

 ### Redis server

+Select the desired version of Redis server (based on AlpineOS) at https://hub.docker.com

     REDIS_IMAGE_VERSION=6.2-alpine

+(*) Redis global settings.
+Will be used for all platforms.

     REDIS_HOST=redis